FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio build [OPTIONS]

-  The build command reads the project source files and generates a bitstream
+  The command 'apio build' processes the project’s source files and generates
-  file that you can uploaded to your FPGA.
-The commands is typically used in
+  a bitstream file, which can then be uploaded to your FPGA.

-  the root directory of the project that contains the apio.ini file.
+  The 'apio build' command compiles all .v files (e.g., my_module.v) in the
+  project directory, except those whose names end with _tb (e.g.,
+  my_module_tb.v), as these are assumed to be testbenches.

   Examples:
     apio build       # Build
     apio build -v    # Build with verbose info

-  The build command builds all the .v files (e.g. my_module.v) in the project
-  directory except for those whose name ends with _tb (e.g. my_module_tb.v) to
-  indicate that they are testbenches.

 Options:
   -p, --project-dir path  Set the root directory for the project.